yugo-baskara/E-Commerce/README.md

 ## 📄 Data Source & Attribution

-The dataset used in this project was obtained from the public dataset shared by UmutUygurr.
+The dataset used in this project was obtained from the public Kaggle dataset published by the user UmutUygurr.

 This project is created strictly for educational and portfolio purposes.
 All data processing, transformation logic, and analytical design are original work by the author.